SargSoft/survival/README.md

 ```

 ### 4.7 Indentation
-1 tab should be used to indent sections between braces, *not* a set number of spaces.
+1 tab should be used to indent sections between braces, **not** a set number of spaces.
 Some text editors, and IDE's (Integrated Development Environment), by default generate spaces instead of tabs when pressing enter, so you will need to change this setting.
-Below are guides for the most commonly used text editors and IDS's:
+Below are guides for the most commonly used text editors and IDE's:

 #### Sublime Text 3
 - Click on one of the indented lines